 6. Kadıköy Çilek Street

-Çilek means strawberry in Turkish.
+The cheap clothes market in Istanbul is here! Çilek means strawberry in Turkish.
 This street is as cute as its name!
 Located on the Anatolian side, Çilek street is in Kadıköy.
 As you may know, Kadıköy is famous for having many shopping opportunities and unique shops.

-Çilek Street is filled with many such shops and is a heaven for shopping lovers.
+Çilek Street is filled with many such shops and is heaven for shopping lovers.
 You can find unique pieces here.
 You can even find famous brands’ goods that are not sold in Türkiye normally.

 7. Bakırköy Saturday Bazaar

+Istanbul street markets are popular when you are looking for affordable fashion in Istanbul.
 This bazaar is very famous and thus, can be crowded!
 This bazaar is located close to the subway and tram, very easy to access.
 It also is sheltered so that you can shop even during unpleasant weather conditions!

 8. Kadıköy Tuesday Bazaar